-Salus Technical led an assessment to understand the risks associated with the safe isolation.
-Additionally, the assessment assisted the operator in deciding on the isolation approach which reduced risk to as low as reasonably practicable (ALARP).
+The high-risk nature of the task meant safe isolation was required prior to replacing the valves.
+Salus Technical undertook an assessment to identify the risks associated with the safe isolation of the utility shaft.
+This assessment also assisted the Operator in making an informed decision on the isolation option which reduced risk to as low as reasonably practicable (ALARP).

 The Challenge